Frequently Asked Questions

 If your interest is more casual, here is a reading list we recommend:

-What about a graduate program?
+Is there a graduate program?

 The PCfN does not accept graduate students.
 If you are enrolled in a PhD program related to neuroaesthetics and are interested in doing a rotation in our lab, please email Dr. Cardillo and copy your supervisor.

-Can I work at the lab?
-I'll even work for free!
+Can I volunteer at the lab?